ratify-project/ratify/docs/archive/meeting-notes/ratify-weekly-notes-2022-Jul-2022-Dec.md

 - Akash: Is oras-go supporting oras-artifacts spec rc2.
   Yes will be included in the [2.0.0-rc2 release](https://github.com/oras-project/oras-go/milestone/6)
 - Akash: Decide if we want to upgrade to go 1.18 or matrix with 1.17/1.18.
-  Since oras and notation are doing matrix, it would be good to do the same until 1.17 is no longer being used or supported.
+  Since oras and notary are doing matrix, it would be good to do the same until 1.17 is no longer being used or supported.

 ### Notes:
 - Luis: Question if we have any compliance requirements